 - Patient interaction

-Conversely, basic service models may only cover device set-up and patient education.
-This would require physicians to perform data reviews and patient interaction independently.
-Basic service models yield more ROI, though this adds more tasks to the physician’s workload.
-This is why evaluating the cost of the physician’s time and other components involved in RPM services is essential.
+Basic service models yield more ROI, though this adds more tasks to the workload.
+This is why evaluating the cost of the healthcare staff time is essential.
 Additional charges may include shipping devices to patients, inventory management, onboarding patients, and technical support.
 Therefore, a full-service model may be worth the investment.

 Barriers to Remote Patient Monitoring – Understand ROI

 Both short- and long-term ROIs can be gained from remote patient monitoring.
 Not only does RPM lower healthcare costs, but it also improves patient outcomes by promoting timely care.
-Taking the time to select the right remote patient monitoring system and making all appropriate changes to existing workflows can make all the difference in implementing a successful remote patient monitoring program.
+Taking the time to select the right remote patient monitoring company and understanding changes to existing workflows can make a difference in implementing a successful remote patient monitoring program.

-Tenovi RPM offers an accurate and easy-to-use solution to boost workflow efficiency and patient satisfaction and generate revenue.
+The Tenovi RPM platform offers a streamlined solution to boost workflow efficiency and patient satisfaction and generate revenue.
 Our easy-to-use devices automatically transmit data through our cellular gateway to help optimize care for patients with chronic care conditions such as heart disease, COPD, diabetes, kidney disease, and hypertension.
 Get in touch to schedule a free demo and consultation.